 It is often difficult to diagnose undifferentiated connective tissue disease (UCTD).
 A specialist in systemic autoimmune diseases, known as a rheumatologist, is usually required to establish the diagnosis.

 The diagnosis of UCTD is based on the careful analysis of many factors.
 A thorough history and physical examination are essential.
 There are also certain laboratory studies that are helpful when considering the diagnosis.
-But, it is important to note that the diagnosis cannot be made based on any one specific blood test.
-The evaluation often includes X-rays of the chest and involved joints, CT scans of the lungs, heart testing, and evaluation for problems with the esophagus.
+However, it is important to note that the diagnosis cannot be made based on any one specific blood test.
+The evaluation often includes X-rays of the chest and involved joints, CT scans of the lungs, heart testing and evaluation for problems with the esophagus.